Helpful Information

 Facial Neuromuscular Retraining for Facial Paralysis Facial weakness or paralysis can occur after surgery to remove a vestibular schwannoma (acoustic neuroma).
 Fortunately, with improved surgical techniques, improved diagnostics, and facial nerve monitoring, it is much less common...

-Specialized Facial Therapists A list of Canadian registered physiotherapists using advanced techniques for facial neuromuscular retraining and whose practice is focused on physiotherapy treatments related to facial nerve damage...
+Specialized Facial Therapists A list of Canadian registered clinicians using advanced techniques for facial neuromuscular retraining and whose practice is focused on physiotherapy treatments related to facial nerve damage...

 How Can Vestibular Rehabilitation Help Me?
 Vestibular Rehabilitation is an exercise-based approach for treating people with dizziness and balance disorders that originated in the 1940’s.
 Since then there have been many advances in the assessment and treatment approaches for inner ear disorders...